Here to Guide You

-Our Academic Advisors are dedicated to supporting current students throughout their academic journey.
+Our Academic Advisors are dedicated to supporting admitted students throughout their academic journey.
 Whether you need assistance planning your university transfer or navigating prerequisites, we can help you map out a clear educational path.
-Both drop-in and appointment advising sessions are available.
-Refer to the topics below to determine which session type best fits your needs:
+Both drop-in and scheduled appointment sessions are available.
+Refer to the common topics below to determine which session type best fits your needs:

 Drop-in